Swarms of locusts forced Somalia to declare a national emergency. Skin-crawling photos show how menacing their plagues can be.

 Source: Wall Street Journal

-On Sunday, Somalia became the first country to declare the current locust plague a national emergency, saying that the infestation “poses a major threat to Somalia’s fragile food security situation.”
+At the beginning of February, Somalia became the first country to declare the current locust outbreak a national emergency, saying that the infestation “poses a major threat to Somalia’s fragile food security situation.”

 - source